minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * Replies to a topic may only be made up to 7 days after the last post by the OP
 * Replies must use words, using pictures that contain all the text is not allowed
 * Replies to a topic must follow the guidelines outlined in the original post

+### Clans

+* No malicious clans or teams are allowed, this includes but not limited to griefing or hacking clans
+* Do not use an existing clan's name for a new clan name
+* Each clan is allowed only 1 topic
+* Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil

 ## Seeds